-If we are treated as a PFIC with respect to you for any taxable year, to the extent any of our subsidiaries are also PFICs or we make direct or indirect equity investments in other entities that are PFICs, you will be deemed to own shares in such lower-tier PFICs directly or indirectly owned by us in the proportion that the value of the ADSs or ordinary shares you own bears to the value of all of our ADSs and ordinary shares, and you may be subject to the rules described in the preceding two paragraphs with respect to the shares of such lower-tier PFICs that you would be deemed to own.
-It is likely that one or more of our subsidiaries were PFICs for the taxable year ended December 31, 2011.
+If we are treated as a PFIC with respect to you for any taxable year (as we believe we were for 2012), to the extent any of our subsidiaries are also PFICs or we make direct or indirect equity investments in other entities that are PFICs, you will be deemed to own shares in such lower-tier PFICs directly or indirectly owned by us in the proportion that the value of the ADSs or ordinary shares you own bears to the value of all of our ADSs and ordinary shares, and you may be subject to the rules described in the preceding two paragraphs with respect to the shares of such lower-tier PFICs that you would be deemed to own.
+It is likely that one or more of our subsidiaries were PFICs for the taxable year ended December 31, 2012.
 You should consult your tax advisors regarding the application of the PFIC rules to any of our subsidiaries.

-A U.S. Holder of "marketable stock" (as defined below) of a PFIC may make a mark-to-market election for such stock to elect out of the PFIC rules described above regarding excess distributions and recognized gains.
+A U.S. Holder of "marketable stock" (as defined below) of a PFIC may make a mark-to-market election for such stock to elect out of the PFIC rules regarding excess distributions and recognized gains described above.
 If you make a mark-to-market election for our ADSs or ordinary shares, you will include in income for each year that we are a PFIC an amount equal to the excess, if any, of the fair market value of the ADSs or ordinary shares you hold as of the close of your taxable year over your adjusted basis in such ADSs or ordinary shares.
-You will be allowed a deduction for the excess, if any, of the ADSs or ordinary shares you hold as of any net market value of the ADSs or ordinary shares over their fair market value as of the close of the taxable year.
+You will be allowed a deduction for the excess, if any, of the adjusted basis of the ADSs or ordinary shares over their fair market value as of the close of the taxable year.
 However, deductions will be allowable only to the extent of any net mark-to-market gains on the ADSs or ordinary shares included in your income for prior taxable years.
-Amounts included in your income under a mark-to-market election, as well as any gain from the actual sale or other disposition of the ADSs or ordinary shares, as well as to any loss from the actual sale or other disposition of the ADSs or ordinary shares, as well as to any loss from the actual sale or other disposition of such ADSs or ordinary shares, as well as to any loss from the actual sale or other disposition of the ADSs or ordinary shares.
-Your basis from the actual sale or other disposition of the ADSs or ordinary shares, as well as to any loss from the actual sale or other disposition of the ADSs or ordinary shares.
-Your basis from the actual sale or other disposition of the ADSs or ordinary shares.
-Your basis from the actual sale or other disposition of the ADSs or ordinary shares.
-Your basis from the actual sale or other disposition of the ADSs or ordinary shares.
+Amounts included in your income under a mark-to-market election, as well as any gain from the actual sale or other disposition of the ADSs or ordinary shares, will be treated as ordinary income.
+Ordinary loss treatment will apply to the deductible portion of any mark-to-market loss on the ADSs or ordinary shares, as well as to any loss from the actual sale or other disposition of the ADSs or ordinary shares, to the extent that the amount of such loss does not exceed the net mark-to-market gains previously included for such ADSs or ordinary shares.
 Your basis in the ADSs or ordinary shares will be adjusted to reflect any such income or loss amounts.
 If you make a valid mark-to-market election, any distributions we make would generally be subject to the tax rules discussed above under "-Taxation of Dividends and Other Distributions on the ADSs or Ordinary Shares," except the lower capital gains rate applicable to qualified dividend income would not apply.